Be a part of the BTSC Fan Post weekly contest/question

 I shouldn’t have to remind everyone, but I will.
 Make sure all articles submitted follows the SB Nation/Vox/CORAL Guidelines.
 Those that don’t will not be considered.

-The Pittsburgh Steelers have a long lineage of super star players and there is mention that the Steelers have their own wing in Canton.
-If the latter isn’t true, it should be!
-With that said, this week’s subject is simply — who is your all time favorite player?
+The signing of Larry Ogunjobi was yet another piece to the 2022 Steelers Puzzle.
+There are concerns with his 2021 injury, but you have to admit Omar Khan is doing things.
+I still expect an extension, or maybe even two, but I get the feeling he isn’t done in terms of adding to the roster.

-While there is really no wrong answers, the why and how well you wax poetic about your favorite player will get your submission placed on the front page.
+In that spirit, put on your GM glasses and find me a trade that could benefit the 2022 Steelers, or even beyond.
+Keep in mind there is a salary cap and let’s keep it with in reason, but by all means be creative in your article.

-Side Note : Thanks to the members that submitted articles for last weeks subject/question and as always stay safe and Go Steelers!
+Thanks again for this week’s submissions and as always Stay Safe and Go Steelers!

 Loading comments...